wp-plugins/recent-posts-widget-plus/readme.txt

 == Screenshots ==

 1. You can set the widget title, the number of posts, the length of the excerpt and select a category to display the recent posts from or choose to display the recent posts with a certain tag.
+2. This is an example of how the widget can look.

 == Installation ==